SupportMonkey/reassignappowner/README.md

-# Power Automate Flow to Identify Apps Owned by Disabled Users and Reassign Ownership
+# Power Automate Flow to Identify Apps Owned by Disabled Users (Orphaned Apps) and Reassign Ownership

 This package contains a sample flow that